 No.4—1951 Ford 8N (V8-8N Project).

 This Is My Main Ford 8N Tractor Web Site.
 These web pages cover Ford N-Series Tractor Repairs, Parts, Tool Kit, 6 volt wiring, 12 volt conversions, free wiring diagrams, paint colors, tune up, Marvel/Schebler carb tuning, and a bunch of other related stuff.
 There is a lot of information available here.
 The best way to find anything on this site is to click the Index A-Z button found at the top of every page.
-As you can see from the last entry on the list of tractors, this site will be adding information for some of the "newer" Ford tractors.
+As you can see from the last entry on my list of tractors, this site does have some information for "newer" Ford tractors up to around 1975.

 This is a picture of my first REAL tractor, May 18, 2005.

-It was obviously neglected, but the initial list of repairs was not too bad; the radiator was leaking, air cleaner was dry, fluids were dirty, hoses and tires not so good, and the steering was very loose.
+It was obviously neglected, the radiator was leaking, air cleaner was dry, fluids were dirty, hoses and tires not so good, and the steering was very loose.
 On the plus side; it started on the first try, ran great, and the hydraulics worked.
 My "new" tractor was a 48 or 49 FORD 8N.
-After a more detailed inspection, the engine serial number was a 1940 9N tractor.
+After a more detailed inspection, the engine serial number was for a 1940 9N tractor.
 All the other castings, sheet metal, and parts were standard 1948 or 1949 8N tractor parts.
-That isn't a typo, the engine block really is from a 1940 9N.
+That isn't a typo, the engine block really is a 1940 9N.

-This photo was taken on July 10, 2005 after about six weekends of work, including my normal weekend chores (some of the normal chores did get neglected, grin).
+This photo was taken on July 10, 2005 after about six weekends of work, including normal weekend chores (some chores were neglected).

-REPAIRS included adjusting the steering box, changing all fluids and filters, welding up rust holes in the air filter cup, 12 volt conversion, lots of scraping, cleaning, priming, and painting.
-This may seem like a lot of work.
-Other than the wheels and tires, most of this was low or no cost maintenance that should have been done anyway.
-This work found a fixed many problems before they caused problems like won't crank, no spark, no fuel, no power...
-A reliable machine is no accident.
-Neglect is the mother of all maintenance problems.
+REPAIRS included adjusting the steering box, changing fluids and filters, welding up rust holes in the air filter oil cup, 12 volt conversion, lots of scraping, cleaning, priming, and painting.
+This was a lot of work, but new wheels and tires were the only big expense.
+Most of this was low or no cost maintenance that should have been done anyway.
+This work found and fixed many things before they could cause problems like won't crank, no spark, no fuel, no power...
+A reliable machine is not an accident.
+Neglect is the mother of all problems.

-I liked the metallic silver and thought it was better than trying to match the "correct" Ford gray.
+I liked the metallic silver and felt it was better than making a poor attempt to match the "correct" Ford gray.
 Any paint will keep it from rusting.
 In the future, I intend to try a little harder to match the original colors.
 This was intended to be a "working" tractor, not a restoration.

-You might have noticed the vertical exhaust stack in some photos of my tractors.
-Some people like the original exhaust under the right foot board.
-Which exhaust you like depends on personal preference, and how you use your tractor.
+You may have noticed the vertical exhaust in some photos.
+Many people prefer the original exhaust, under the right footboard.
+Which system you prefer may depend on how you use your tractor or just appearance.
 If you nearly always operate in second gear or higher, the low exhaust may be better.
 I prefer the vertical exhaust for several reasons:

 1 - Exhaust Fumes were a frequent problem when running a blade in reverse or using stationary implements.